fzero/lhl-lectures/ADV-client-side-models/README.md

 .catch((errors) => this.setState({errors: errors}))
 ```

+## What about authentication?

+Request-response applications usually rely on cookies for authentication, but we can't to that when the server is _completely_ seperated from the client.
+The most usual way to authenticate/authorize users on SPAs is by using tokens.

+There are several ways to do this, but the workflow usually goes like this:

+- A special route on your server will receive your authentication arguments (username and password, for example) and generate a unique token.
+The token is just a long string of characters that can be used by the server to find the user again.
+One of the ways to do this is storing it as a column on the users table. **Bear in mind that tokens should expire!** The usual practice is expiring tokens in a few hours.

+- The client app receives and stores this token in a cookie or other local storage.
+From that point onwards, this token should be included in your request headers.
+Usually this header is called `Authentication`.
+If this header isn't deteced in the server, the request isn't athenticated and you should return an error (conventionally `403 Unauthorized`).

+One of the most popular token standards these days is JSON Web Tokens - [JWT](https://jwt.io) for short.
+There are multiple JWT libraries ready to go for both servers and clients in multiple languages.

+Also note that this kind of authentication will _only_ be safe if your app is served over HTTPS.
+But it's 2018 and you should have HTTPS no matter what ([hint](https://letsencrypt.org/)).

 ## About the code

 To demonstrate the complete separation between client and server, we actually have **two** servers that can be used with the client-side app without any changes!